Royalty (Chris Brown album): Composition

-"Proof" and "Discover" are PBR&B songs with lyrics about painful perspetives in love relationships.
-"Proof" was described by Brad Wete of Billboard as “a slow-winding tornado where he struggles to mend a relationship mangled by lies and insecurity.
-He's severed ties with exes and uses lines like “Whenever shit got deep, I would’ve drowned for you” as evidence of his dedication"”, while "Discover" was evidenced for its "dreamy atmosphere" and "sorrowing vocals".
+"Proof" and "Discover" are alternative R&B songs, with lyrics about painful perspectives in love relationships.
+"Proof" was described by Brad Wete of Billboard as “a slow-winding tornado where [Brown] struggles to mend a relationship mangled by lies and insecurity.
+He’s severed ties with exes and uses lines like “Whenever shit got deep, I would’ve drowned for you” as evidence of his dedication"”, while "Discover" was evidenced for its "dreamy atmosphere" and "sorrowing vocals", with Brown "futilely yearning for the second chance he doesn’t deserve".
 The album's standard edition ends with "Little More", a pop record where the singer explains to his daughter his love for her.

-"Day One", the first song of the deluxe edition, is a trap and PBR&B song, with a dark tune and fast rapping, where Brown's voice is auto-tuned.
-In the song Brown expresses the importance of loyalty, emphasizing the faithfulness of his girlfriend.
-"KAE" is an alternative R&B song where Brown's voice is edited to make it sound like Brown's ex-girlfriend, Karrueche Tran, is singing her perspective of their relationship.
-The album's deluxe edition last track, "U Did It", is an "atmospheric" slow alternative R&B song, which features some trap music elements.
+"Day One" is an urban midtempo song.
+"KAE" is a song dedicated to the singer's ex-girlfriend, Karrueche Tran.
+According to Brown “The song is saying that the relationship is no more.
+I’m expressing the time apart and the space that’s between two people who loved each other”.
+The last track of the deluxe edition of Royalty is "U Did It", an "atmospheric" slow alternative R&B song with elements of trap music, featuring vocals from American rapper Future.

 Artwork

-The artwork of the album was revealed On October 16, 2015, and shot by Italian award-winning photographer Francesco Carrozzini, portraying Brown holding Royalty in his arms while she is sleeping, in a black and white picture.
-The photoshoot for the album took place in October 2015, few days before the announcement of the album cover.
+The artwork of the album was revealed on October 16, 2015, and shot by Italian photographer Francesco Carrozzini, portraying Brown holding his daughter Royalty in his arms while she is sleeping, in a black and white picture.
+The photoshoot for the album took place in October 2015, few days prior to the announcement of the album cover.
 Billboard described the cover as a "tender representation of Brown's private feelings".
 Rap-Up said that the cover shows "a genuine intimate portrait of father and daughter".